zslhg903/NINA/NINA/Documentation/NINA.md

     > Requires a set up [primary plate solver](#plate-solving-settings)
 6. **Estimated Download Time**
     - You can enter the approximate download time your camera takes to download a single image
-    > Will be automatically populated with the average download times as measured by NINA on image download
+    > Will be automatically populated with the average download times as measured by N.I.N.A. on image download
     > Will be added to calculations of (9)
 7. **Estimated Finish Time**
     - Shows you the estimated finish time when your sequence will end